nucleome/docs/source/component_genome.rst

 If a genome browser web component is in the normal mode (|gb-mode-normal|), it will automatically update itself according to operations dispatched from other web components (for genome browser component they must also be in normal or context mode).
 For example, when a user navigates to or highlights a genomic region in other web components, this genome browser component will also go to that region or show the same highlighted region.
-Conversely, any operations happened in this component will broadcast simultaneously to other components.
+Conversely, any operations that happened in this component will broadcast simultaneously to other components.
 This mode is quite useful when you want to compare data hosted in different panels side-by-side.

 .. |gb-mode-normal| image:: img/other/icon/icon-genome-mode-normal.png